emilosch/MandarinMatcher/README.md

 # MandarinMatcher

 **MandarinMatcher** is an image matching program that incorporates researcher verification for the individual identification of Mandarin fish (*Synchiropus splendidus*).
-It emloys a ResNet-50 backbone to derive image embeddings and utilizes FAISS for fast nearest-neighbour search.
+It employs a ResNet-50 backbone to derive image embeddings and utilizes FAISS for fast nearest-neighbour search.
 This repository contains a streamlined, minimal version of the project developed and evaluated in the associated **Master of Science thesis**.
 No research pictures, models or personal data are included.
 Users must submit their own reference and query images.

 ## Installation Process